 Reddened leaves are the product of too much sunlight, most common during the height of summer.
-A pigmentation called 'Carotenoids' will alter the appearance of the foliage to counteract the harsh effects of the UV rays.
-Although this isn't a permanent look, and the specimen will still function adequately, it'll grow far better and quicker in a slightly shadier location with only a splash of direct sun.
-Still providing an hour or so of bright light will lessen the effect of environmental shock and potential death.
-N. B. - There are, however, cultivars and varieties that'll naturally include red or yellow leaf-rims (like the Hummel's Sunset).
+A pigmentation called 'Carotenoids' will alter the appearance of the foliage to protect the leaf from the harsh sunlight.
+Reduce the amount of time spent in the sunlight by half, while still providing a partially sunny location to avoid environmental shock by placing it in too much shade.
+There are, however, cultivars and varieties that'll naturally include red or yellow leaf-rims (like the Hummel's Sunset).

 Always use lukewarm water, and if you choose to use tap water, allow it to stand for at least 24hrs before application.
 Crassula as a whole tend to be quite sensitive to temperature change, so pouring cold tap water immediately into the pot will not only add fluoride into the soil, but it could even cause yellowed leaf-edges over time.

 Curled or reddened leaves with dried brown edges are the result of too little water and over-exposure to the sun.
 Although they can naturally do well in sun-filled locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot in the Spring to wrap the roots around moister soil.

 Pests could arise at any time, with infestations starting from the original nursery or via contamination in your home.
 Mealybugs tend to be the usual inhabitants, with white cottony webs developing across the foliage and stems.
 Thoroughly check the plant's cubbyholes before giving it the all-clear, or click on the link above to learn more about eradicating these issues.